axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### onChange

 The function-valued `onChange` callback property is executed as soon as the user removes or adds new files.
 Adding new files encompasses files added via drag & drop as well as files added via the embedded `<axa-input-file>` dialogue.
-As its sole parameter a `files` array of Blob objects is passed to the callback.
+As its sole parameter a `files` array of Blob objects is passed to the callback, having the Typescript signature `files: Blob[]`.

 ### invalidate